kragorg/dng/chapters/2025-03-16 — Dungeons and Gardens.md

 Elara’s deception falls flat, and Hulil lets out a sharp, mirthless laugh.
 “Lies!
 You’re nothing but intruders!”

 Kragor responds, a sickening glow crackling as he hexes the elf.
-From his outstretched hand a purple shock of darkness blasts forward but misses and strikes stone harmlessly.
+From his outstretched hand a purple shock of darkness blasts forward, but misses and strikes stone harmlessly.

 Scarlet charges, swinging her quarterstaff fueled by druidic power, but misses the elf by inches.
 On the other hand, Doctor Pepe’s crossbow bolt finds the elf’s neck, silencing him forever.